-Outside Areas and Boundaries Repair Category 2 Notes Garden walls display evidence of deterioration.
+Outside Areas and Boundaries

+Repair Category 2

+Notes Garden boundary walls display evidence of deterioration.
 A local builder can be asked to inspect and provide cost estimates for all required repair/rebuilding works.
-Deterioration is noted to the timber fencing.
-There are maturing trees growing within influencing distance of the boundary walls.
-A tree surgeon will be able to provide further advice.
-Concrete surfaces are damaged and repairs are required.
+Garden retaining and boundary walls will require ongoing maintenance and repair of these can often prove expensive.